 Genetic health testing is growing among breeders who see the benefits of informed breeding decisions and healthier litters.
 We asked Embark’s experts to weigh in on common questions.

-Q: So exactly what is genetic health testing?
+Q: What is genetic health screening?

 Q: How does genetic health testing help me find the right mate for breeding?

 A: Just as genetic health testing can help you identify the genetic health of your dog, it can help you make a confident, informed breeding decision.
 Request that your counterpart screen their dam/sire for health conditions, coefficient of inbreeding, and physical traits.
 If both dogs are Embark-tested, our genetics specialists can give you projected litter outcomes regarding genetic COI, genetic health condition occurrence, and more.
 Embark customers also have access to Pair Predictor, an automated Punnet square calculator, in their dashboard for projected genetic health conditions for planned litters.

 Q: How does a genetic health test differ from a parentage test?

 A: Both are dog DNA tests, but the similarity ends there.
 Parentage tests are used by registry organizations (such as AKC) to determine if the DNA profiles of named sires and dams are consistent with the DNA profiles of offspring; they don’t provide information about the dog’s genetic health or genetic diversity.
 To determine if your dog is predisposed to specific diseases—and may pass them on to offspring—you need a genetic health DNA test.